Think about how powerful it is to be heard. It’s equally powerful to have good listening skills.

 6. Ask probing questions.

-As a coach, I use powerful questions frequently with my clients to help them uncover answers and solutions for themselves.
+Before offering advice, try using powerful questions to help others uncover answers and solutions for themselves.

 Simply the act of asking a probing question as a follow-up to a comment shows the other person you are paying attention and interested.

 Be sure your questioning doesn’t become an interrogation.
 You want to listen more than you question, but when you do ask a question, it should be well-timed and non-threatening.

 Something as simple as, “Can you tell me more about that?” is enough to show you are really listening.

 If you want to be a good listener, you need to allow the speaker to complete a thought without interrupting them.